-In the fall or spring semester, undergraduate students who are registered for and attending 12 or more semester hours are classified as full-time students.
+Undergraduate students who are registered for and attending 12 or more semester hours are classified as full-time students.
 Those who are registered for and attending fewer than 12 semester hours are classified as part-time students.

 All undergraduate students are also classified as either regular or special.
 Special students are those who are admitted under special circumstances and who are not candidates for degrees.
 Regular students are further classified as follows: